AstraZeneca opens research center as UK builds science hub

 The Cambridge life sciences cluster includes 631 companies that employ almost 21,000 people and generate annual revenue of 7 billion pounds, according to Cambridge Ahead, which promotes business development in the city.

 AstraZeneca worked with Oxford University to develop one of the first COVID-19 vaccines approved by regulators in the U.K., European Union and other countries.
-The company and its licensing partners have delivered more than 1.5 billion vaccine doses around the world after pledging to sell it on a non-profit basis during the pandemic.

-AstraZeneca said last week that it planned to start to sell the vaccine at a “modest” profit, though it would continue to offer it to developing countries at cost.
+The vaccine is widely used in dozens developing nations because AstraZeneca has pledged to keep costs down by selling it to low- and middle-income countries on a non-profit basis.

 AstraZeneca also plans to ask the U.S. Food and Drug Administration to approve the vaccine.